decodelabs/greenleaf

 Generators

-By default, Greenleaf will load a Scanner Generator which in turn will scan the configured directory tree for other Generators and load the Actions they provide.
+By default, Greenleaf will load a Scanner Generator which in turn will scan the directory tree for other Generators and load the Actions they provide.

-namespace MyApp\Greenleaf;
+namespace MyApp\Http;

 use DecodeLabs\Greenleaf;